How to Shadow YouTube Videos for Language Learning

 Step 4: Shadow each sentence 3-5 times

-Pacing: Speak along with a half-second lag.
+Pacing: Speak with a half-second lag.
 Don't try to perfectly overlap — that's harder than it looks and prevents you from listening properly.
 The lag is a feature, not a bug.

-Use loop or auto-pause modes to control flow:
+Use loop or auto-pause to control flow:

 Step 5: Build a daily habit

-Why a tool matters
+Why a purpose-built tool matters

 Try AI Shadowing free →